Overview of Multiple Pregnancy

 chances of having multiples.

-older than 35, have the highest rate of higher-order multiple births (triplets or
+White people assigned female at birth have the highest rate of higher-order multiple

 Other factors that have greatly raised the multiple birth rate in recent years are